SAR-ARD/ERS_NRB/docs/general/usage.rst

 Temporarily changes GDAL_NUM_THREADS during processing.
 Will be reset after processing has finished.

+- **compression**

+Selects the compression of the final product.
+LZW if not specified.
+See https://gdal.org/drivers/raster/gtiff.html#creation-options for options.

 Sections
 ^^^^^^^^
 Configuration files in INI format can have different sections.
 Each section begins at a section name and ends at the next